Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Additional Experimental Results

 \subsection{Additional Distribution Visualization}

-Following the experimental setup in Sec.~\ref{sec:dist_vis}, we additional provide distribution visualizations (see Fig.~\ref{fig:reward_distance_vis_our_internal_both_pretrained_rm}) of the reward distance $\Delta r$, which are calculated using a pretrained reward model for both Curriculum-RLAIF and Internal Evaluation.
-It can be observed that the preference data at each curriculum stage, generated by the training reward model itself, as in the Internal Evaluation method, exhibits a narrower distribution.
-This suggests that the training reward model serves as a more accurate evaluator of difficulty.
+Following the setup in Section~\ref{sec:ablation_preference_data}, we additionally provide distribution visualizations (Figure~\ref{fig:reward_distance_vis_our_internal_both_pretrained_rm}) of the reward distance $\Delta r$, which are calculated using a pretrained reward model for both Curriculum-RLAIF and Internal Evaluation.
+It can be observed that the preference data at each curriculum stage, generated by the training reward model itself, as in Internal Evaluation, exhibits a narrower distribution.
+This suggests that the training reward model is a more accurate evaluator of difficulty.